rahulsh47/GO1percent_Nigthwatch/README.txt

 12. Successful Login
     Verify successful login with valid credentials.

+*Command to set up the Nightwatch into New Project
+    -npm init Nightwatch
+*Command to install the Chromedriver
+    -npm install chromedriver
+*Command to run the Test using Terminal :
+    - npm test

 #Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.